jmcclell/django-bootstrap-pagination/README.rst

   there is a named "page" argument in the URL referenced by **url_view_name**.
 This allows us to use pretty pagination URLs such as "/page/1"

+url_anchor
+  The anchor to use in URLs.
+Defaults to None.

 **Usage**